Get E-Book

 moduleApi.enableCompileCache();

-The directory should be disposable.
+The cache directory should be disposable.
 Node can recreate it.
-Removing stale cache data is a valid cleanup strategy.
-A temp directory is usually a better fit than a project source directory because cache layout is Node-owned and version-specific.
+Deleting stale cache data is a valid cleanup step.
+A temp directory is usually a better fit than a project source directory because the layout is owned by Node and can vary by version.

-Permissions still matter.
-The process user needs enough access to create directories and files under the chosen base path.
-A read-only filesystem, a locked-down service account, or a container image path used as a cache directory can turn setup into FAILED.
-The application can continue, but the returned status should make the misconfiguration visible in logs.
+Permissions still apply.
+The process user needs access to create directories and files under the chosen base path.
+A read-only filesystem, locked-down service account, or container image path can make setup return FAILED.
+The application can continue, but the returned status should show up in logs.

 import module from 'node:module';